 The Projects by language page of Translate.WordPress.orgtranslate.wordpress.orgThe platform for contributing to the translation of WordPress core, themes and plugins. lists all the localesLocaleLocale = language version, often a combination of a language code and a region code, for instance es_MX denotes Spanish as it’s used in Mexico.
 A list of all locales supported by WordPress in https://make.wordpress.org/polyglots/teams/ that already exist and are ready for translations.
 If the language you’d like to translate for is there, great!
 You are ready to start translating after logging into your WordPress.orgWordPress.orgThe community site where WordPress code is created and shared by the users.
 This is where you can download the source code for WordPress core, plugins and themes as well as the central location for community conversations and organization. https://wordpress.org/ account.

 If the language is there, but it looks like no one is working on it, check the Inactive translations page of the Handbook for instructions.

 It is, of course, possible to translate and maintain a translation on your own, but at times it will be overwhelming.
-The WordPress project alone has more than 4000 strings.
+The WordPress project alone has more than 4000 stringsStringA string is a translatable part of the software.
+A translation consists of a multitude of localized strings..
 The first thing you should do is gather a team to work on your translation.
 Each member of your team will need a WordPress.org username.
 They don’t already have one, it’s easy to register for one here.